 - Orlando Recovery Center: A lakeside facility with beautiful outdoor spaces, Orlando Recovery Center provides many opportunities for clients to reflect on their recovery journey.
 Swim in the pool, relax on the beach or play some basketball in our gymnasiums.

-- The Recovery Village Ridgefield: Located just outside of Portland, Oregon, The Recovery Village Ridgefield offers detox, inpatient, PHP, outpatient and aftercare plans to assist people in the treatment process.
+- The Recovery Village Ridgefield: Located in Ridgefield, Washington — just outside of Portland, Oregon — The Recovery Village Ridgefield offers amenities like putting greens, outdoor basketball courts, recreational cottages and serene mountain views.

-- The Recovery Village Columbus: The Recovery Village Columbus provides a variety of resources to help with your recovery, such as detox programs, inpatient, PHP and outpatient treatment and aftercare support.
+- The Recovery Village Columbus: Just outside of Columbus, Ohio, The Recovery Village Columbus provides a variety of amenities to help with your recovery, including multiple gyms and courts, art studios and outdoor fire pits.

-- IAFF Center of Excellence: This one-of-a-kind center in Maryland is designed for IAFF members.
-The IAFF Center of Excellence specializes in helping fire fighters with mental health issues in a safe and effective matter so they can get back to the career that they built their life around.
-Detox, inpatient, PHP and intensive outpatient are all available.
+- IAFF Center of Excellence: This one-of-a-kind center in Maryland is designed for members of the International Association of Fire Fighters.
+The IAFF Center of Excellence specializes in treating addiction and mental health concerns in firefighters and other first responders so they can get back to the careers they built their lives around.

 If you are unable to travel out of state or you’re looking for care closer to home, The Recovery Village’s treatment center locator can help you find a center that meets your needs.
 Even if you can’t travel for treatment, it doesn’t mean a drug-free life isn’t possible.

 Crack Addiction Treatment